coreinfrastructure/best-practices-badge/criteria.md

     - limited attack surface (the attack surface - the set of the different points where an attacker can try to enter or extract data - should be limited)
     - input validation with whitelists (inputs should typically be checked to determine if they are valid before they are accepted; this validation should use whitelists (which only accept known-good values), not blacklists (which attempt to list known-bad values)) <sup>[<a href="#know-secure-design">know-secure-design</a>]</sup>
 - <a name="know-common-errors"></a>At least one of the primary developers MUST know of common kinds of errors that lead to vulnerabilities in this kind of software, as well as at least one method to counter or mitigate each of them.
 Examples (depending on the type of software) include SQL injection, OS injection, classic buffer overflow, cross-site scripting, missing authentication, and missing authorization.
 See the [CWE/SANS top 25](http://cwe.mitre.org/top25/) or [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) for commonly-used lists. <sup>[<a href="#know-common-errors">know-common-errors</a>]</sup>
-- If there is only one developer, by definition that individual is the primary developer.
+- *Note*: If there is only one developer, by definition that individual is the primary developer.

 *Uses basic good cryptographic practices*